-Information on this page is used with permission from Attendance Works.
+NOTE: Information and resources shared on this page are used with permission from Attendance Works.

 What is Chronic Absenteeism?